How to Make Sausage and Water Spinach in Chili Garlic Oil

 This recipe also calls for crispy fried garlic bits and chili garlic oil.
 You can find both items in the store, or you can find my recipes for homemade versions at the end of this article.

-You can enjoy this dish as an appetizer or main vegetable dish.
+You can enjoy this dish as an appetizer or as the main vegetable dish.

 - 100 grams water spinach, chopped